natecraddock/ziglua/readme.md

 # Ziglua

-A Zig library that provides a complete yet lightweight wrapper around the [Lua C API](https://www.lua.org/manual/5.4/manual.html#4).
+A Zig library that provides a complete and lightweight wrapper around the [Lua C API](https://www.lua.org/manual/5.4/manual.html#4).
 Ziglua currently supports the latest releases of Lua 5.1, 5.2, 5.3, and 5.4.

-Ziglua offers two approaches as a library:
+The Ziglua library offers two use cases:
-* **embedded**: used to embed the Lua VM in a Zig program
+* **embedded**: used to statically embed the Lua VM in a Zig program
 * **module**: used to create shared Lua modules that can be loaded at runtime in other Lua-based software

+In both cases, Ziglua will compile Lua from source and link against your Zig code making it easy to create software that integrates with Lua without requiring Lua libraries installed on your system.

 Like the Lua C API, the Ziglua API "emphasizes flexibility and simplicity... common tasks may involve several API calls.
 This may be boring, but it gives us full control over all the details" (_Programming In Lua 4th Edition_).
 However, Ziglua takes advantage of Zig's features to make it easier and safer to interact with the Lua API.